How to Find Cheap Flights

 10 July 2017 | Mri Grout - A Lifelong Vagabond

 There are many wild theories floating around about how to find cheap flights, such as booking flights at midnight on a Wednesday or booking a full week or more return flight.
 However, in all of my five years of traveling around the world, I've never found any of these theories to pan out.
 Booking flights at midnight on a Wednesday isn't any cheaper than booking one at a sensible time in the morning and the same can be said for booking a week long return flight or doing so on the weekdays compared to the weekends.
-The only true way to find cheap flights is by doing lots of research beforehand.
-Nevertheless, it doesn't have to be a long and furstrating process to find affordable plane tickets; you can simply follow this guide that I've been perfecting and using myself for years.

 1. Research Your Flight in Advance

-The sooner you know that you want to travel, the more time you can spend looking for deals.
-You don't have to know where you want to go or when; in fact being flexible on these things will allow you to find even cheaper flights.
-All you need at the start is to simply have an idea and then watch as that blossoms into a take-off down the runway.
 Booking six months in advance, however, isn't really much cheaper than booking the flights three months beforehand (though one month before is a lot better than a mere week).
 Rather, the savings in this step are found when you happen upon a fantastic deal that sites run all too often.
-For instance, STA Travel has constant deals going for cheap flights, but the prized destination changes with the time of year.2.
-Find the Cheapest Times to Fly on Skyscanner
+For instance, STA Travel has constant deals going for cheap flights, but the prized destination changes with the time of year.

 3. Search For Your Flight on Multiple Sites